 If you're not familiar with SlideShare, you may wonder what it is and how it can help your business.

 SlideShare is a platform that lets users share slide presentations online.
 Presentations can be shared publicly, or the share can be limited to a private group.
 Since SlideShare presentations are viewed online, they can be considered a form of online content.
 As such, they've got some things in common with other types of online content.

-SlideShare was founded in 2006 but has been owned by LinkedIn since 2012.
-According to SlideShare's own About page, the website ranks internationally within the top 100 most-visited sites and has over 80 million users.
-The popularity of SlideShare gives you the potential to reach a large number of potential clients when you use it to share your presentations.
+SlideShare was founded in 2006.
+According to SlideShare's own About page, the website ranks within the top 100 most-visited sites and has over 80 million users.
+The popularity of SlideShare gives you a chance to reach a lot of potential clients when you use it to share your presentations.

 What Makes a Great SlideShare Presentation?

 As discussed earlier, SlideShare presentations can be considered a form of online content.
 As such, they've got much in common with other forms of online content.
-Perhaps the most notable common factor is that you literally have seconds to attract a viewer's attention before they move on to other online content.
+Perhaps the most notable common factor is that you've got seconds to attract a viewer's attention before they move on to other online content.

 So, you may be wondering, what makes a SlideShare presentation great?
 Why do some SlideShare presentations attract thousands of views while others are skipped over and fail to become popular?